mctools/ncrystal/docs/ncmat_doc.md

 ```

 As a final alternative, a single value provided to *egrid* will be interpreted
-as Eupper, implying with automatic determination of Elow and number of
+as Eupper, implying automatic determination of Elow and number of points.
+Thus,
-points.
-Thus, Eupper=20eV can be requested with:
+Eupper=20eV can be requested with:

 ```
   egrid 20.0